LB-DA/DSR---Deep-Learning-in-viticulture/README.md

 ### It is recommended to download the file and open it with Jupyter Notebook to get the correct documentation format.
 The preview version of github can be shifted due to the limited width.

-### This script requires a video file with appropriate GPS-information as input.
-As an example for such gps information please refer to the directory "gps_information_sample".
+### This script requires a video file with appropriate GPS information as input.
+As an example for such GPS information please refer to the directory "gps_information_sample".

 ### The directory "gps_output_backup" contains sample outputs of the script "DL-system_viticulture"